Sales & Marketing Alignment Best Practices

 Practice 4, Service Level Agreements

-Why it matters: Without defined handoff protocols, 30% to 35% of qualified leads receive no follow-up within 48 hours.
+Why it matters: No defined handoff protocols means 30% to 35% of qualified leads simply never get a follow-up within 48 hours, and those leads do not wait around.

 How to implement: Establish specific response times (marketing qualifies within 4 hours, sales contacts within 2 hours), handoff protocols (required CRM fields, qualification notes), and escalation procedures for SLA breaches.